jhj0517/AWS-Lambda-Layer-Tutorial/README.md

 pip install --platform manylinux2014_aarch64 --target=./python/lib/python3.9/site-packages --implementation cp --python 3.9 --only-binary=:all: --upgrade pandas
 ```

-The "Example Layer.zip" in this repo contains pandas and numpy, which were installed using the command above as well ^-^!
+The "Example Layer.zip" in this repo contains `pandas` and `numpy`, which were installed using the command above as well ^-^!

 # Troubleshooting